Xetera/UgandanWarriorBot/README.md

 # Ugandan Warrior Bot

-Meme telegram bot project in node.js, influenced by https://github.com/AberrantFox/hotbot
+Security and moderation bot for telegram, inspired by https://github.com/AberrantFox/hotbot

 ## Getting it to work:
 * Enter your bot token in config.js

-* Enter your reddit app credentials in there too cuz so far it'll just give you errors
+* Enter your reddit app credentials in there too cuz so far it'll just give you errors `< fixing this soon`

 * Build the dependencies with `npm install` otherwise it wont work, obviously